MahmoudAbdelkhaleq/Redis-Server/README.md

 ## Overview

 This project demonstrates a basic implementation of a Redis-like server.
 It handles client requests using the RESP messaging protocol, commonly used by Redis.
 The server processes commands, stores data in memory, and responds according to the Redis protocol.
+The code is implemented using the command pattern, where each command is represented as an object.
+The server receives the command object, executes it, and returns the response to the client.

 ## Features